The son of former slaves, Dayton-born Paul Laurence Dunbar was one of the first nationally known African-American writers.

 Dunbar’s father, Joshua, escaped slavery and enlisted to serve in the Union Army before settling in Dayton.
-His mother, Matilda, was born a slave in Fayette County, Kentucky, but despite being illiterate instilled a love for language in her son.
+His mother, Matilda, was born a slave in Fayette County, Kentucky.
+Despite being illiterate herself, Matilda instilled a love for language in her son.

 As a child, Matilda would surreptitiously pull up a box for a seat on her master’s veranda and listen to him tell stories to his own children according to LaVerne Sci, a Dunbar scholar who served as the Dunbar House site manager for 20 years.

-At age six Dunbar wrote his first poem, “An Easter Ode.”
+At age 6, Dunbar wrote his first poem, “An Easter Ode.”
 Six years later he recited that poem to the congregation of Eaker Street A.M.E.
 Church in Dayton, his first known public reading.

 Lack of work and a growing problem with alcoholism led to divorce for Dunbar’s parents.
 Joshua died in 1885 when his son was 13.

-Dunbar’s two older brothers dropped out of school to help support the family, but Matilda, who had a special bond with her youngest son who was a frail child, made sure Paul was educated.
+Dunbar’s two older brothers dropped out of school to help support the family, but Matilda, who had a special bond with her youngest son, made sure Paul was educated.

 Dunbar attended the Tenth Street Elementary School and then went on to attend Central High School, where he edited the Dayton Tattler, an African-American newspaper published by his classmate Orville Wright.